gerbaudo/urop-spark/README.md

 A spark chamber
 ([wikipedia](http://en.wikipedia.org/wiki/Spark_chamber)) is a
 particle detector.
-It allows to detect and visualize subatomic particles that costitute all the matter that surround us (including ourselves!).
+It allows to detect and visualize subatomic particles that costitute all the known matter that surround us (including ourselves!).
 In some way, a spark chamber is the ancestor of the particle detectors that, for example, are used at the Large Hadron Collider where the Higgs boson was recently discovered.

 <a name="cosmic"/>
 ## What are cosmic rays